 Market research related to this article

-Gap Inc in Apparel (World)
+Gap Inc, The in Apparel (Mexico)

 The Gap Inc offers casual, mid-tier clothing to Mexican consumers through department stores and recently in 2012 by opening its first flagship Gap store in the country....

 The Gap, Inc. - SWOT, Strategy and Corporate Finance Report

 The Gap, Inc. - SWOT, Strategy and Corporate Finance Report, is a source of comprehensive company data and information.
 The report covers the company’s structure, operation, SWOT analysis, product and service offerings, detailed financials, and corpo...